 RATIONALE: Canadian jurisdictions generally, and most recently the British Columbia Corporations Act (BCCA), permit companies to have an unlimited authorized capital.
-In conjunction with the 2004 BCCA change, many companies incorporated in B.C. are requesting shareholder approval to alter the company's authorized share structure from a fixed maximum limit authorization to an unlimited number of authorized shares.
-ISS prefers to see companies with a fixed maximum limit on authorized capital, with at least 30 % of the authorized stock issued and outstanding.
+ISS prefers to see companies with a fixed maximum limit on authorized capital, with at least 30 percent of the authorized stock issued and outstanding.
 Limited capital structures protect against excessive dilution and can be increased when needed with shareholder approval.